What does a Bindery Operator do?

 How to become a Bindery Operator?

-- Complete a training program in printing or bookbinding.
+- Complete a technical training program.

 How long does it take to become a Bindery Operator?